How to Sell on Amazon [Updated for 2021]Jeff Cohen

 - Use the Search Term Report in Seller Central.

 - Read your product reviews and incorporate those phrases.

 - Read competitors’ listings, especially the listings for those ranking as top sellers in your category.

-What do you do with those keywords?
+Where do you put keywords?

-Remember that Amazon wants sellers to succeed and it helps them by giving clear best practices about listings.
 Here is some of what Amazon says regarding backend keywords:

 Put keywords in the most logical order (a customer is more likely to search for “big stuffed teddy bear” than for “teddy stuffed bear”).

 Provide inaccurate, misleading, or irrelevant information such as mentioning competitors or their brand names.

 Use a single space to separate keywords.
 No commas or other punctuation needed.

 Include statements that are only temporarily true (“new” or “on-sale”).